Nobody wants to follow an insecure leader. They just don’t.

 You might have difficulty being yourself.
 Perhaps you really want people to think well of you, or perhaps people pleasing has crept into the picture of your leadership.
 So, you pose as someone or something that you perceive as better than the real you.
 Sometimes a person might exaggerate just to gain approval of others.

 I can promise you that while the real you is imperfect, it is the best you.
 You are a work in progress, but you can’t make progress if you don’t give yourself permission to be the real you.
+The goal is to be comfortable in your own skin.
+That’s not an excuse for lack of improvement, but freedom to be you.

 2) Defensive Behavior